wkumari/draft-vandergaast-edns-client-subnet/README.md

    (IP version 6), which are as follows:

    o  SOURCE PREFIX-LENGTH, an unsigned octet representing the leftmost
-      significant bits of ADDRESS to be used for the lookup.
+      number of significant bits of ADDRESS to be used for the lookup.
       In responses, it mirrors the same value as in the queries.

    o  SCOPE PREFIX-LENGTH, an unsigned octet representing the leftmost
-      significant bits of ADDRESS that the response covers.
+      number of significant bits of ADDRESS that the response covers.
       In queries, it MUST be set to 0.

    o  ADDRESS, variable number of octets, contains either an IPv4 or
       IPv6 address, depending on FAMILY, which MUST be truncated to the